RWhittle3/RWhittle3/README.md

 - Reading <B>Lean Software Development.</B> by Mary Poppendieck

 My software development experience:
 -  Worked for several years automating Microsoft office (Word, Excel, PowerPoint) to increase the productivity of investment bankers working in New York and London.
-I am doing less of this recently, and most of that code is highly proprietary (hard to share here)
+Technically, this is my best work.
+Tens of billions of dollars of business has been pitched using my pitchbooks.
+I am doing less of this recently, and most of that code is highly proprietary (hard to share here).
 -  Rally customization to support scaled agile.
 (Rally Web App development, using the Rally SDK and ExtJS)